kvinzheng/InTuneNation_Backend/README.md

 # InTuneNation [BackEnd] #

-This is the backend repository for our Intervalicity application and is deployed at https://ppp-capstone-music.herokuapp.com/ as the root.
+This is the backend repository for our InTuneNation application and is deployed at https://ppp-capstone-music.herokuapp.com/ as the root.
+This backend was built with the Node.js Express framework and postgres database.

 ## Entity Relationship Diagram
 ![Entity Relationship Diagram](https://image.ibb.co/ighMPk/In_Tune_Nation_ERD.jpg)